juju4/ansible-mhn/README.md

 ## Example Vagrantfile

 Example to use with vagrant on virtualbox joined. need corresponding site.yml (previous section).
-Deployment tested on Virtualbox, Amazon and Digital Ocean.
+Deployment tested mostly on LXD, Virtualbox and Digital Ocean.

 ## Variables

 Check defaults/main.yml for a full list.

 Most important are
-* mhnmode: either server or client
 * MHN_EMAIL: login to web interface
 * MHN_PASS: password to web interface
 * server_url: need to be set to your server IP
 * httpsport: to be define if you want the webserver (nginx) to be configured https only on this port. server_url need to reflect that and if you use a self-signed certificate, curl_arg too.
-* deploy_key: once server is configured, you can extract this value in /var/mhn/server/config.py or through web interface > deploy.
-It is mandatory for client configuration.

 ## Troubleshooting & Known issues